chc08rm/flow_experimental_generator/README.md

 ## In brief:

-This is a Python script built on [questionary](https://pypi.org/project/questionary/) and [pandas](https://pypi.org/project/pandas/) that asks the user a series of questions to generate:
+This is a Python script built on [questionary](https://pypi.org/project/questionary/) and [pandas](https://pypi.org/project/pandas/) that asks the user a series of questions to help generate:

 *   A human readable flow chemistry experimental for use in a lab notebook
 *   A CSV file containing reaction parameters relevant to a flow chemist; this may be used for databasing reactions, or machine learning applications.